3 Ways of Compressing a PDF file via the Terminal

 PDF (Portable Document Format) is a file format for capturing and sending electronic documents in exactly the intended format.
-Ever wanted to reduce the size of that big pdf file you have to send and you do not have the bandwidth to use an online pdf compressors like Smallpdf (personal favourite) , I Love PDF , PDF compress and PDF compressor and the likes, then compressing your PDF via the terminal then becomes a viable option especially on a Unix based system like ubuntu.
+Ever wanted to reduce the size of that big pdf file you have to send and you do not have the bandwidth to use online pdf compressors like Smallpdf (personal favourite) , I Love PDF, PDF compress and PDF compressor and the likes, then compressing a PDF file via the terminal then becomes a viable option especially on a Unix based system like Ubuntu.

 This method by my test gave me the best result for a pdf containing images.
 It reduces the file drastically yet still retaining great image quality.

 Start by installing Ghostscript by running the following command if it is not already installed.
 Open your terminal, copy and paste the command below.

 sudo apt-get install ghostscript

 Next, run the command to do the actual compression.
 Make sure you are located in the same directory as the file to be compressed.
 If you are not in the same directory then you should know the full path to the file.
 Copy and paste the exact command below